 - Action words

 There are 5 different match types of keywords in Google ads.
-Each of them varies in the way to express themselves, what they do, and how much you PPC.
+Each of them varies in the way to express themselves, what they do, and how much the PPC.
 These are the following:

 - Broad: Symbol=none.
 This match type gives Google the most freedom possible in figuring out what should trigger your ad.